interledger/web-monetization-extension/docs/DEVELOP.md

 │   │   ├── polyfill.ts # WM JS API polyfill, and to integrate events with website
 │   │   ├── services/ # Services to extract & monitor link tags from websites user visits
 │   │   └── keyAutoAdd/ # Content scripts for automatic key addition to wallets
-│   ├── popup/ # Source code for the popup UI
+│   ├── pages/ # Source code for extension pages, including popup │   │   ├── popup/ # Source code for the popup UI
+│   │   ├── progress-connect/ # Source code for the progress-connect (notification/layover) UI
+│   │   └── shared/ # Shared components and libraries for the frontend
-│   ├── pages/ # Source code for additional extension pages │   ├── shared/ # Shared utilities
+│   ├── shared/ # Shared utilities
 │   └── manifest.json # Extension's manifest - processed by Webpack depending on the target build
 ├── jest.config.ts